How to get promoted through the NHS nursing bands

 What You Should Do Constantly.

-No matter what band you are looking to progress to, every nurse should be doing the actions below throughout their working life.
+No matter what band you are looking to progress to, every nurse should be doing the following actions throughout their working life.
 These will help you maximise the essential professional and personal skills needed for career progression.

-- Make sure you talk to a linked nurse or senior professional to answer any questions you may have
+- Make sure you talk to a linked nurse or senior professional to answer any questions you may have.

-- Keep your sickness and punctuality ratio down to show you are a reliable and committed worker
+- Keep your sickness and punctuality ratio down to show you are a reliable and committed worker.

 - Keep your managers happy by showing you have a willingness to learn and go the extra mile for your patients.